manpages/role./fantasy2.md

  * wealth (being able to effectively function within economy system)
  * socialization (fitting into the community, gethering infomration)

 As you generate a character, you can pick one primary aspect and two secondary ones.
-Wealth aspect is closed for player characters in Generic Epic Fantasy Constructor Playtest.
+Wealth aspect as crafting, artificing and enchanting is closed for player characters in Generic Epic Fantasy Constructor Playtest.
+Instead, there is an adventuring-oriented aspect.

 Primary aspects are more developed than secondary aspects: Nth level of primary aspect grants access to options of Nth level of this aspect, whilst Nth level of secondary